PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 `id(V)` with `V` the relevant vector space, e.g. `one(t) == id(domain(t))`.
 The identity
 tensor is currently represented with dense data, and one can use `id(A::Type{<:DenseMatrix}, V)` to specify the type of `DenseMatrix` (and its `eltype`), e.g. `A = Matrix{Float64}`.

-Finally, it often occurs that we want to construct a specific isomorphism between two spaces that are isomorphic but not equal, and for which there is no canonical choice.
+It often occurs that we want to construct a specific isomorphism between two spaces that are isomorphic but not equal, and for which there is no canonical choice.
 Hereto, one can use the method `u = isomorphism([A::Type{<:DenseMatrix}, ] codomain, domain)`, which will explicitly check that the domain and codomain are isomorphic, and return an error